lambdaclass/lambda_ethereum_rust/docs/net.md

    - otherwise: we decrement it by the livenes by / 3.
 3. If the liveness field is 0, we delete it and insert a new one from the replacements table.

-Liveness is a field that provides us with a good criteria of which nodes are connected and we "trust" more.
-This trustiness is useful when deciding if we want to store this node in the database to use it a future seeder or when establishing a connection in p2p.
+Liveness is a field that provides us with good criteria of which nodes are connected and we "trust" more.
+This trustiness is useful when deciding if we want to store this node in the database to use it as a future seeder or when establishing a connection in p2p.

 Re-validations are another point of potential improvement.
 While it may be fine for now to keep simplicity at max, pinging the last recently pinged peers becomes quite expensive as the number of peers in the table increases.
 And it also isn't very "just" in selecting nodes so that they get their liveness increased so we trust them more and we might consider them as a seeder.
 A possible improvement could be:

-- Keep two list: one for nodes that have already been pinged, and another one for nodes that haven not yet been revalidated.
+- Keep two lists: one for nodes that have already been pinged, and another one for nodes that have not yet been revalidated.
 Let's call the former "a" and the second "b".
-- At the beginning all nodes would belong to "a" and whenever we insert a new node, they would be pushed to "a".
+- In the beginning, all nodes would belong to "a" and whenever we insert a new node, they would be pushed to "a".
 - We would have two intervals: one for pinging "a" and another for pinging to nodes in "b".
 The "b" would be quicker, as no initial validation has been done.
 - When picking a node to ping, we would do it randomly, which is the best form of justice for a node to become trusted by us.
 - When a node from `b` responds successfully, we move it to `a`, and when one from `a` does not respond, we move it to `b`.